Shots Fired at Suspected Attacker at the Louvre in Paris

 A French soldier guarding the Louvre in central Paris opened fire on a man armed with a knife after he attempted to enter the museum, media reports say.

-A suspected attacker had been trying to get into the museum's underground store when he had assaulted a soldier.
-He was then shot by a different soldier and is seriously wounded, Reuters reports.
-The area has been evacuated, police say.
+"We are dealing with an attack from an individual who was clearly aggressive and represented a direct threat, and whose comments lead us to believe that he wished to carry out a terrorist incident," Cadot said, Sky News reports.
+The police chief also said a second person has been detained after they were spotted behaving suspiciously near the scene.

+The area has been evacuated, according to police.
+French Prime Minister Bernard Cazeneuve described the attack as "terrorist in nature."

-France's interior ministry released a statement called the event "serious" and asked locals to "prioritize the intervention of security and rescue forces".
+France's interior ministry released a statement calling the event "serious" and asked locals to "prioritize the intervention of security and rescue forces".
 For security reasons, the station Palais Royal Louvre Museum has been closed.

-A spokewoman for Louvre told Reuters that the museum - which houses Leonardo da Vinci's Mona Lisa - was "closed for the moment" but would not confirm reports it had been evacuated.
+A spokewoman for the Louvre told Reuters that the museum - which houses Leonardo da Vinci's Mona Lisa - was "closed for the moment" but would not confirm reports it had been evacuated.

+Reports say around 250 people are locked inside, waiting to be evacuated in small groups.

 This is a breaking news story and will be updated